What are you making music for?

-I realized that music takes up most of my life and inspires me long time ago.
+I realized that music takes up most of my life and inspires me a long time ago.
 I'm definitely not going to stop.

 Tell us about your releases.